McAfee Review: Quick Expert Summary

 McAfee is a familiar name in the antivirus community, but it’s mostly known for being a mid-range, average antivirus.
-Over the last couple of years, however, the company separated from Intel, redesigned its interface, and has become one of the most powerful antiviruses available, on par with other industry giants like Norton and Kaspersky.
+Over the last couple of years, however, the company separated from Intel, redesigned its interface, and has become one of the best antiviruses out there, on par with other industry giants like Norton and Kaspersky.

 I’ve spent many hours testing the latest version of McAfee Total Protection.
-Initially, I was drawn to the sleek interface in addition to the additional features like Web Boost and the safe browsing extension, WebAdvisor.
+Initially, I was drawn to the sleek interface and the additional features like Web Boost and the safe browsing extension, WebAdvisor.
 After trying out all of Total Protection’s security and performance features, my overall conclusion is that:

 - McAfee is good, but it’s not perfect.